Last Updated on

 As soon as you land on the theme marketplace, you’ll notice that Webflow has built quite a number of free and premium e-commerce templates.
 Your choice depends on your budget, the type of online shop you’re setting up, plus the specific features you’re looking for.

-Speaking of which, the Webflow e-commerce framework comes with all sorts of features to facilitate online store customization, product selling, customer and store management, payment processing, and so forth.
+Speaking of which, the Webflow e-commerce framework comes with all sorts of features to facilitate online store customization, product selling, customer and store management, payment processing, and the full spectrum of ecommerce solutions.

 If you’re adding products, for instance, Webflow allows you to set up your own unique inventory layout tool.
 And in case you’re dealing with a wide range of product variations, it’s possible to create specialized item subcategories and fields.